ExpressGateway/express-gateway.io/_posts/2017-09-07-plugin-development-plan.md

 ---
 layout: post
-title: "Plugin Framework Overview and Plan"
+title: Plugin Framework Overview and Plan
-date:   2017-09-07 12:00:00 -0400
+date: 2017-09-07 16:00:00 +0000
-category: announcements
-author: "Al Tsang"
+author: Al Tsang
-#
-# Please remember to update ~/_archives-month, ~/_archives-year
-# and ~/_categories with any necessary archive needs
-#
+categories: announcements
 ---
 One of the key reason why we built Express Gateway on ExpressJS is because of an existing rich ecosystem of 3,000+ middleware modules that is already being used out of the box with Express.
 Not all Express modules are relevant to the API gateway use case - but many are.
 Said a different way - almost all API gateway use cases can be covered by utilizing an existing Express module.
 <!--excerpt-->